-The Social and Cultural Analysis program offers a concentration in Peace Studies, focusing on how peace is developed or fractured through issues of gender, ethnicity, race and religion.
-Students will gain a greater understanding of practices related to peace building, nonviolence, and conflict avoidance and resolution, making our graduates vital assets in civil rights organizations, NGOs, and in the political and corporate sectors.
+The Social and Cultural Analysis degree offers a concentration in Peace Studies.
+How is peace is developed or fractured through issues of gender, ethnicity, race, religion.
+You will gain a greater understanding of practices related to peace building, nonviolence, conflict avoidance and resolution.

 A major map outlines the degree’s requirements for graduation.